Bucks vs. Magic Game Thread

-Greetings and salutations, Bucks fans, we’re almost there!
-Of course I’m not referring to the New Year, I’m talking about the epic showdown between the Milwaukee Bucks and (what’s left of) the Orlando Magic.

-Check out the full preview here, and follow along below and on Twitter.
-As always, go Bucks!
+Check out the full preview here, again, and follow along below and on Twitter.
+As always, go Bucks...again!

 Poll